 A very handsome book which largely consists of contemporary diary extracts, linked by his own commentaries, fills the half-century gap in the Everest record and brings the whole enterprise vividly to life.
-It all makes compelling mountain reading, courtesy of Tony Astill - Jan Morris, The Times
+It all makes compelling mountain reading, courtesy of Tony Astill - Jan Morris, The Times - BLESS HER!

 Dense, authoritative and entertaining, is beautifully produced - a worthy conclusion to such a sustained and enthusiastic effort - Jim Perrin

 The Forgotten Adventure is a heroic recounting in absorbing and fascinating detail, intimately told, romantic, seat-of-your-pants tale of 1930's exploratory mountaineering - and the rest IS history - Ed Webster, American Alpine Journal

 Eric Shipton Mount Everest 1935 is the Mount Everest book which now completes early Everest history and any collection of Everest books.
 One Hundred Years ago, in 1921 the first expedition to Mount Everest was a reconnaissance led by Lieut.-Col. C.K.
 Howard-Bury and in 1935 there was another similar exploration of the mountain and the surrounding country.